Allowing us to establish a sense of space, reverb is one of the most popular effects used in music.

 - Pre-delay: The pre-delay is the amount of time it takes for a sound to leave its source and create its first reflection.
 Having a slight pre-delay allows you to separate the dry and wet signals and prevents the reverb from masking the original signal.
-A reverb with a significant pre-delay will cause the listener to feel that they are in a big space.
+A reverb with a significant pre-delay will cause the listener to feel that they’re in a big space.

-- Mix: The mix setting on reverbs allows you to adjust the balance between the dry and wet signals.
+- Mix: The mix setting on reverbs allows you to adjust the balance between the dry (original) and wet (reverb) signals.
 If you’re using a reverb as an insert, use the mix setting to adjust the dry / wet ratio.
 If you’re using it as an aux send on a track, set the reverb mix to 100% so that you would only hear the reverb signal.

-- To preserve CPU resources, it would be wise to share a single instance of your reverb across multiple instruments.
-To do that, simply create an aux track and have the reverb as an insert on that track with a mix setting at 100%.
+- To preserve CPU resources, it would be wise to share a single instance of your digital reverb across multiple instruments.
+To do so, simply create an aux track and have the reverb as an insert on that track with a mix setting at 100%.
 This allows you to send many instruments to the same reverb, instead of putting many instances of the same reverb on each individual track.